Challenging Performance: The Book. 23-1 New Moon

 Schubert, 'Erlkönig': Diana Gilchrist (sop.), Shelley Katz (piano) -- rec.
 2019.

 For us a particularly fascinating detail was the varied rhythmic profile of the Erlking’s verses which it’s now possible to hear for the first time, and which in this performance gives him an insinuating social veneer, suggested by the dance accompaniment to his first stanza and the mock-innocent figuration around his second, which only makes him the more loathsome.
 Diana’s tour-de-force of vocal characterisation carries the whole performance irresistibly, so that the tempo (to which one quickly adapts) seems essential, as if it could not be other.
 It’s a virtuoso demonstration of the extent to which the performer makes the music through shaping our experience as listeners, which seems to us to arise inevitably from the notes.
 It takes a performance as different as this to show properly just how illusory that impression is.
-But the whole performance is highly disturbing, as it should be, given the subject-matter.
+But the whole performance is highly disturbing, as it should be given the subject-matter.
+(Be sure also to hear Diana’s and Shelley’s ‘Ave Maria’ recordings, no less remarkable when compared to anything else one can hear from that embarrassingly hackneyed score today.)

 1. The New-Moon(light) sonata

-In August 2019, we recorded the whole of Beethoven’s Op 27/2 score with Ji Liu as pianist.
+In August 2019, we recorded the whole of Beethoven’s Op 27/2 score, now (for practical reasons) with Ji Liu as the pianist.
 The sound engineer and co-producer was Andrew Hallifax.
 I want to take this opportunity to acknowledge the enthusiasm of both, and to thank Ji in particular for his courage in making this recording, courage which every performer who hears it will recognise.

 What does this tell us about Beethoven’s score?
 About potential it has that no one, surely not he, had envisaged?
 About our relationship with scores, composers, traditions, audiences, a musical public, with those who ‘know’ about music and those innocent of assumptions?
 About what music can do with us and we with it?
 About our relationship with musical Others, that’s to say with the virtual personae, potentially unlike ourselves, that a musical performance creates?
 If you’ve not read earlier chapters, now may be the moment to do so, before engaging more intensively with these questions.
 (Chapter 11 on obligations to composers may seem particularly relevant if this is your first encounter with transgressive performance.)